 Tertiary hypothyroidism refers to a disorder of another part of the brain called the hypothalamus.
-The hypothalamus makes several hormones which tell the pituitary gland what to do.
-One of these hormones, thyroid releasing hormone (TRH) is what tells the pituitary how much TSH to make.
+The hypothalamus makes Thyroid Releasing Hormone (TRH) is what tells the pituitary how much TSH to make.

-Secondary and tertiary hypothyroidism are often caused by tumors in either the pituitary or hypothalamus.
+Secondary and tertiary hypothyroidism can be caused by tumors in either the pituitary or hypothalamus.
 These are very rare conditions, and the treatment is beyond the scope of this guide.

 More common are functional problems that interfere in the pituitary's production of TSH.